 The findings of the ’88 and ’98 studies were dominated by the influence of national programming.
 Other studies have gone further to explore audience expectations of local news programming.

-In the late 90′s, PRNDI helped sponsor the first major study on local public radio news.
-To this day, “The Local News Project” is the largest quantitative study ever done on local public radio news — surveying 2900 listeners.
+In the late 90’s, PRNDI helped sponsor the first major study on local public radio news.
+While the “The Local News Project” is now rather dated, it is still the largest quantitative study ever done on local public radio news — surveying 2900 listeners.

 “The fundamental research question was to determine whether stations should continue devoting their resources to producing local information programming,” according to researcher Peter Dominowski.
 “The answer is a definitive YES.”

-More recently, NPR has fostered “The Local News Initiative.”
-The LNI has sponsored numerous research and training projects — including this PRNDG — to probe the dos and don’ts of local news.
+For several years, NPR fostered “The Local News Initiative.”
+The project sponsored numerous research and training projects — including this PRNDG — to probe the dos and don’ts of local news.
+NPR handed off the LNI to be continued by the PRPD.